Lauren Selig

 Lauren Selig is an American film producer, businesswoman, writer and philanthropist.
 She is co-founder of Shake and Bake Productions, VALIS Virtual Reality, Curiosity Ink and Tangled Little Dragon.
-She is a venture partner at Bold Capital Partners and an advisor to Build A Rocket Boy and XPrize.
+She is a venture partner at Bold Capital Partners and an advisor to New Republic Pictures, Inveniam, Tabit, Videoshops, Pendrell, Ackerley Sports Group and the Xprize Foundation.

 Early life and education

-Selig was born in Seattle, Washington, the daughter of billionaire property developer Martin Selig.
+Selig was born in Seattle, Washington, the daughter of property developer Martin Selig.
 Her mother is Andrea (née Fain).
-Selig has an older brother and a younger sister.

 During elementary school and high school Selig attended the private Lakeside School and Phillips Exeter Academy and went on to her undergraduate studies at Georgetown University where she earned a BS in International Relations.
 She studied for a year at the London School of Economics while working at Variety.
 Selig then went on to the University of Washington and Northwestern University where she earned a JD-MBA.